Breakthrough Institute

 The Breakthrough Institute is an environmental research center located in Berkeley, California.
-Founded in 2007 by Michael Shellenberger and Ted Nordhaus, The institute is aligned with ecomodernist philosophy.
+Founded in 2007 by Michael Shellenberger and Ted Nordhaus, the institute is aligned with ecomodernist philosophy.
 The Institute advocates for an embrace of modernization and technological development (including nuclear power and carbon capture) in order to address environmental challenges.
 Proposing urbanization, agricultural intensification, nuclear power, aquaculture, and desalination as processes with a potential to reduce human demands on the environment, allowing more room for non-human species.

-Since its inception, environmental scientists and academics have criticized Breakthrough's environmental positions.
+Since its inception, competing environmental scientists and academics have criticized Breakthrough's environmental positions.
 Popular press reception of Breakthrough's environmental ideas and policy has been mixed.

 Organization, funding and people

 The Breakthrough institute is registered as 501(c)(3) nonprofit organization and is supported by various public institutions and individuals.

 Breakthrough's executive director is Ted Nordhaus.
 Others associated with Breakthrough include former National Review executive editor Reihan Salam, journalist Gwyneth Cravens, political scientist Roger A. Pielke Jr., sociologist Steve Fuller, and environmentalist Stewart Brand.

 Nordhaus and Shellenberger have written on the subjects ranging from positive treatment of nuclear energy and shale gas to critiques of the planetary boundaries hypothesis.
 The Breakthrough Institute has argued that climate policy should be focused on higher levels of public funding on technology innovation to "make clean energy cheap", and has been critical of climate policies such as cap and trade and carbon pricing.